mboehm21/ansible-guac-setup/README.md

 - Ensure Ansible's public-key is present at the Docker-server and the remote-user has sudo-permissions
 - Test the access using `ansible -b -m ping guacamole_hosts`
 ## Usage
-- Overwrite the [default](https://github.com/mboehm21/ansible-guac-setup/defaults/main.yml)-settings in [provision.yml](https://github.com/mboehm21/ansible-guac-setup/provision.yml) if needed
+- Overwrite the [default](https://github.com/mboehm21/ansible-guac-setup/defaults/main.yml)-settings in [provision.yml](https://github.com/mboehm21/ansible-guac-setup/playbooks/provision.yml) if needed
-- Run the playbook (step by step for demonstration): `ansible-playbook --step provision.yml`
+- Run the playbook (step by step for demonstration): `cd playbooks && ansible-playbook --step provision.yml`
 ## Tags
 | Tag             | Action                                                                   |
 |:---------------:|--------------------------------------------------------------------------|